This post originally appeared on DZone

 Job Configuration on Iron.io

-Inspect: Background jobs can have a tendency to fall to the back of mind (no pun intended).
+Inspect: Background jobs can have a tendency to fall to the back of the mind (no pun intended).
 While the underlying system is maintenance-free, your code is still being executed, so you should have insight into its activity by monitoring status and performance in real-time and after the fact.

 The Result of a Job on Iron.io